Stari Ras: Early Middle Ages

-According to archaeological research, there exist two fortifications (gradina), Gradina-Postenje and Gradina-Pazarište.
+There exists two fortifications (gradina), Gradina-Postenje (also known as "Ras-Postenje") and Gradina-Pazarište in the Ras area.
 Throughout history their development was interconnected and probably made a uniform defensive system.
-On the site of Gradina-Pazarište existed Early Bronze Age prehistoric settlement which in 5th century BCE of Iron Age became desolated.
-In the 2nd and 3rd century of the Roman period it was on a crossroad, with mining fields nearby, and military settlement.
-The wider area was seemingly spared from the late 4-5th century migration period invasions.
-In the 6th century, some German barbarian remains were found, along with material associated with the Frankish Merovingian dynasty.
+In the 3rd century AD of the Roman period it was on a crossroad, with mining fields nearby, and military settlement.
+The wider area was seemingly spared from the late 4th–5th century migration period invasions.
+In the 6th century, some Germanic barbarian remains were found, along with material associated with the Frankish Merovingian dynasty.
 In c.
 518, the area of Ras was hit by a devastating earthquake which caused much damage in the Roman province of Dardania.
+The Central Balkans was attacked by Avars and settled more intensely by Slavs in the first quarter of the 7th century.
+Both gradina were damaged and abandoned at the beginning of the 7th century.